Characteristics of Capitalism

 In a capitalist society, companies and individuals own the different factors of production.
 They receive rent, interest, profit, and wages from the ownership.
 This ownership and benefits incentivize capitalist society to maximize profit and thus maximize the most efficient use of these resources.

 To use resources efficiently, the goods and services have to follow the law of supply and demand.
 This affects the prices the companies can charge for their goods and services.
-Since companies are trying to maximize their profit, they try to sell at the highest price and at the lowest cost.
+Since companies are trying to maximize their profit, they try to sell at the highest price and the lowest cost.
 If they don’t, then competitors will eat away their profits.

 In a capitalist economy, governments generally tend to not intervene in the market unless some individuals or companies are getting unfair advantages in the form of monopolies.
 Often the government plays the role of providing public goods such as healthcare and education to the poor, who may not otherwise receive the same benefits.